 Lab Dogs & Cats

-The Physicians Committee for Responsible Medicine and People for the Ethical Treatment of Animals have been working toward this outcome for decades, and White Coat Waste Project has also been campaigning for this result in recent years.
+The Physicians Committee for Responsible Medicine and People for the Ethical Treatment of Animals had worked toward this outcome for decades, and White Coat Waste Project had also campaigned for this result in recent years.
 The Greg Fund has supported all three organizations -- and all three were represented at the news conference where EPA administrator Andrew Wheeler announced the plan.